astrdino/UNIUNI-DSP-DriverPerformance/README.md

 2. XLSX data conditional display and analysis

 02/18/2024
-Cloud Storage System Update
-static local directory -> Supabase
+- Cloud Storage System Update: static local directory -> Supabase
 - Supabase Backend API Configuration ("Update")

 03/02/2024
-Integrated Supabase API to fetch data from the cloud storage and displayed in the web component
+- Integrated Supabase API to fetch data from the cloud storage and displayed in the web component

+03/04/2024
+- (Deployed) Added enviroment variables in Vercel so client-end will able to connect with Supabase

+- Nested Authentication
+	1. Application regular access control (Admin/DSPs)
+	2. Supabase senssion control (Log in/out to Supabase when processing data to the database)

+	!Policies set up in supabase

+!Resolve duplicated name file uploading bug